MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 	requesting you resubmit with timestamps.
 * Top runners must be prepared to send extra evidence for their runs, which may
 include:
-    - A full raw recording of the session
+    - A full raw recording of the session.
-	- Recordings of past attempts
+	- Recordings of past attempts.
-	- The world folder of the run (limited to PC runs)
+	- The world folder of the run. (limited to PC runs).
-	- The world seed (for random seed runs) - it is encouraged to send the world seed for every submission, but it is not mandatory
+	- The world seed (for random seed runs) - it is encouraged to send the world seed for every submission, but it is not mandatory.
 * Other runners should also be ready to send this extra evidence if required (though it will not be required in most cases).